Clinical Trials: Advancing Narcolepsy & IH Research

 Help researchers understand real-world impacts of sleep disorders

-Here are some of the clinical studies currently enrolling individuals with narcolepsy or idiopathic hypersomnia.
+Here are some of the clinical trials currently enrolling individuals with narcolepsy or idiopathic hypersomnia.
 Each study has different requirements and goals — be sure to review eligibility before applying.

 Vibrance Studies (Alkermes plc)